k9w/pizza-parlor/README.md

 ```
 Describe: Pizza Object Constructor
-Test: "It should ."
+Test: "It should template a pizza with properties: topping, size, price."
 Code:
-Example Input:
+function Pizza() {
+  this.topping = [];
+  this.size = 0;
+  this.price = 0;
+}
-Expected Output:
+Expected Output: A valid constructor with those properties.
 ```

 ```